department-of-veterans-affairs/vets-website/content/pages/disability-benefits/index.md

     loadingMessage: Checking your application status.
     errorMessage: <strong>We’re sorry.
 Something went wrong when we tried to load your saved application.</strong><br/>Please try refreshing your browser in a few minutes.
 majorlinks:
-  - heading: Apply for Disability Benefits
+  - heading: File for Disability Compensaion
     links:
     - url: /disability-benefits/eligibility/
       title: Eligibility